Suitcase Guide to Paris, good for every season

 The first part of this suitcase guide to Paris is about what you need to take with you leaving aside seasons and wheater forecasts.
-When you travel, it is also a good idea bring with you your camera.
+When you travel, it is also a good idea to bring with you your camera.

 Why?
 This way, you will not count too much on the battery of your phone!
 Plus, the quality of your pictures of Paris will be higher.

 If you want to master the suitcase guide of Paris, you can’t forget to bring a map or a city guide with you!
-It’s true: with our telephones we always have a GPS navigator, but looking up and not on your phone screen, you will learn to orientate yourself in Paris in a very strong and tech-independent way.
+It’s true: with our telephones, we always have a GPS navigator, but looking up and not on your phone screen, you will learn to orientate yourself in Paris in a very strong and tech-independent way.

 Another element that could make a big difference while traveling is your European ID – if you have one – or your Student ID.
-In many museums you will enter for free!
+In many museums, you will enter for free!

 Leaving aside seasonal outfits, in every suitcase guide about Paris you will find very useful advice about shoes.
 I’m telling you: bring both sneakers AND elegant shoes!

 That’s the same for bags.
 Bring with you a small rucksack or a shopper bag and other alternatives that are more elegant.
 The perfect idea?
 Bring with you something you can fold, like folding rucksacks or folding bags.
-If you don’t need them you will not have waste space in your luggage.
+If you don’t need them you will not have wasted space in your luggage.

 Something that we tend to forget is to bring something to distract ourselves during the flights.